CGT, negative gearing and no-grounds evictions.

 Will WA's no-grounds eviction ban affect me as a Perth landlord?

-If you are managing your property professionally and have good tenants, the practical impact on your day-to-day is minimal.
-The main change is that termination notices will need to state a valid reason and be supported by documentation.
-Valid grounds cover every situation a responsible landlord would genuinely encounter.
+If you are managing your property well with good tenants and proper documentation, the practical impact is manageable.
+The main change is that termination notices will need to state a valid reason and be supported by paperwork.
+Valid grounds cover the situations a responsible landlord genuinely encounters.
+It is a real change worth understanding, not a reason to panic.
+WA Consumer Protection: Rent reforms

 Is Perth still a good place to invest in property in 2026?